tristanisham/ModMark/readme.md

 Please follow the guide at https://www.rust-lang.org/tools/install if you are unfamiliar with Rust.

-After downloading the Rust toolchain, `$cd` into the ModMark directory (assuming you've cloned the repo from GitHub) and run the following:
+After downloading the Rust toolchain, `$ cd` into the ModMark directory (assuming you've cloned the repo from GitHub) and run the following:

 ```
 $ cargo build